GHOST-Aram/mongoose-models-with-types/README.md

 We have successfully created and tested a simple Mongoose model.
 In the next section, we will extend the `Vehicle` model with custom instance methods.

-## 2. Creating a Model with Instance Methods.
+## 2. Creating a model with instance methods.
 In this section we will add an instance method to the `Vehicle` model.
-The method will be accessible to all the instances of the `Vehicle` model.
+The method will be accessible to all the vehicle documents.

 We will add an instance method that calculates the age of a vehicle from the year it was sold to  given year.

 We will extend our previous program in the following order:

 a).
-Define interface for instance methods.
+Define an interface for the instance method.

 b).
 Add the interface to `Model` and `Schema` generics list.